theironcook/Backbone.ModelBinder/README.md

 The ModelBinder.bind() function can take a Bindings Hash as a 3rd parameter.
 The Bindings Hash uses a very similar format as the Backbone View events block.
-It relies on JQuery selectors to locate which html elements to bind to.
+It relies on jQuery selectors to locate which html elements to bind to.
 Here is how the previous simple example of the ModelBinder will look like with a Bindings Hash to achieve the same result.

 ````